IntentArchitect/Docs/articles/whats-new/2023/11/index.md

   - **[AutoMapper version upgrade](#automapper-version-upgrade)** - Upgraded various AutoMapper dependencies to the latest version.
   - **[Synchronous method support on EF repositories ](#synchronous-method-support-on-ef-repositories)** - You can optionally add synchronous repository method overloads through an application setting.
   - **[Email Address Validation](#email-address-validation)** - "Email Address" checkbox property added to the "Validation" stereotype.
+  - **[Documentation on Designer Scripting with Javascript](#documentation-on-designer-scripting-with-javascript)** We've brought out an article that introduces and explains the designer scripting capabilities of Intent Architect.
+  - **[RabbitMQ Trigger for Azure Functions added](#rabbitmq-trigger-for-azure-functions-added)** - We have made an improvement on the Azure Functions module, which now includes the ability to select RabbitMQ Triggers for queue integration.

 ## Update details